Linear response for spiking neuronal networks with unbounded memory

-On one hand, novel experimental recording techniques (Multi-Electrode Arrays, MEA) permit to measure the collective spiking activity of larger and larger populations of interacting neurons responding to external stimuli \cite{marre-etal:12,ferrea-etal:12}.
-These recordings allow, in particular, to better characterize the link between stimuli and the correlated responses of a living neuronal network, paving the way to better understand "the" "neural-code" \cite{rieke-etal:96}.
+On one hand, novel experimental recording techniques (Multi-Electrode Arrays, MEA) permit the measurement of the collective spiking activity of larger and larger populations of interacting neurons responding to external stimuli \cite{marre-etal:12,ferrea-etal:12}.
+These recordings allow, in particular, for better characterization of the link between stimuli and the correlated responses of a living neuronal network, paving the way to better understand ``the neural-code'' \cite{rieke-etal:96}.
 Yet, neuronal responses are highly variable \cite{dayan-abbott:01}.
 Even at the single neuron level, when presenting repetitions of the same stimulus under controlled experimental conditions, the neural activity changes from trial to trial \cite{croner:93, shadlen-etal:98}.
-Thus, researchers are seeking statistical regularities in order to unveil a probabilistic, causal, relation between stimuli and spiking responses \cite{schneidman-berry-etal:06,tkacik-marre-etal:13,vasquez-palacios-etal:12,ferrari:16,botella:18,nghiem:18}.
+Thus, researchers are seeking statistical regularities in order to unveil a probabilistic, causal, relationship between stimuli and spiking responses \cite{schneidman-berry-etal:06,tkacik-marre-etal:13,vasquez-palacios-etal:12,ferrari:16,botella:18,nghiem:18}.

 On the other hand, mathematical models of spiking neuronal networks offer a complementary approach to biological experiments \cite{dayan-abbott:01,ermentrout-terman:10,gerstner-kistler:02,izhikevich:07}.
 Based on biophysically plausible mechanisms controlling the dynamics of neurons, mathematical modeling provides a framework to characterize the population spike train statistics in terms of biophysical parameters, synaptic connectivity, history of previous spikes and stimuli.
-The hope is that understanding these aspects in a model will allow to better process and extract information from real data.
+The hope is that understanding these aspects in a model will allow for better processing and extraction of information from real data.
 Yet, there is a large gap between what is learned from a model and experiments on real neurons.
 From this theoretical and computational point of view, characterizing the response of a neuronal network model to a (time-dependent) stimulus and relating this correlated response to spike trains measured from MEA recordings involves several modeling steps.

 \begin{enumerate}[(i)]

 \item \textbf{Modeling spontaneous activity.} The goal here is to characterize the collective spiking activity in the absence of external stimuli.
 In this situation, spike correlations are, by assumption, only due to neuronal dynamics and interactions.